- Rewards: 1% cash back on all eligible purchases

 - Decent Rewards for Its Tier.
 This card earns 1% cash back across the board, with no caps or restrictions on how much you can earn.
 While that’s not a great earning rate for a premium cash back credit card, it’s quite good for an entry-level option.

 - No Prior Credit History Required.
-Deserve Edu is designed for first-time credit card users.
-In fact, applicants need not show any prior credit history; even if Deserve Edu is the first credit product you’ve ever applied for, you may still qualify.
+With emphasis on non-credit underwriting factors, Deserve EDU is designed for first-time credit card users.
+In fact, applicants need not show any prior credit history; even if Deserve EDU is the first credit product you’ve ever applied for, you may still qualify.

 - Mobile-Friendly Application Process.
 Deserve allows applicants to submit required documents, such as passports and student visas, via smartphone image capture.
 In other words, you don’t need to scan and save these documents to process your application – you just need a mobile device with a working camera.

 - Solid Value-Added Benefits.
-Deserve Edu’s Mastercard-backed benefits include up to $600 in cellphone protection, up to 12 months’ extended warranty protection, travel assistance services for cardholders traveling more than 50 miles from home, complimentary rental car coverage when you pay in full with your card, and price protection for 60 days from the date of covered purchase.
-The $59 Amazon Prime Student subsidy and merchant partnerships help too.
+Deserve EDU’s Mastercard-backed benefits include up to $600 in cellphone protection, up to 12 months’ extended warranty protection, travel assistance services for cardholders traveling more than 50 miles from home, complimentary rental car coverage when you pay in full with your card, and price protection for 60 days from the date of covered purchase.
+The $69 Amazon Prime Student subsidy for cardholders who meet the initial spend requirements certainly helps too.

 - No Balance Transfers or Cash Advances Allowed.
-Deserve Edu doesn’t allow balance transfers or cash advances.
-If you’re struggling to pay down high-interest credit card debt accumulated elsewhere, look to a competitor card like Barclaycard Ring, whose 15-month, 0% APR balance transfer promotion pairs with a lower balance transfer fee (2%) than many comparable cards.
+Deserve EDU doesn’t allow balance transfers or cash advances.
+If you’re struggling to pay down high-interest credit card debt accumulated elsewhere, look to a competitor card with a long 0% APR balance transfer promotion.

 - $25 Cash Back Redemption Threshold.
 Deserve automatically issues a statement credit when your accumulated cash back balance hits $25.
 At 1% cash back across the board, this requires at least $2,500 in eligible spending.
 That’s not a problem for bigger spenders, but many students are apt to make only a few credit card purchases per billing cycle.